 The signs are currently installed at Lulworth Cove, Durdle Door and Ringstead.

-Connected signage is also capable of displaying video content such as safety videos or web cam feeds from the beach so tourists can make an informed decision about whether an area is too busy before leaving the car park.
+Connected signage is also capable of displaying video content such as safety videos or web cam feeds from the beach so in future versions of the sign content, tourists will be able to make an informed decision about whether an area is too busy before leaving the car park.

 High footfall trigger

-We are looking at ways of detecting high footfall count at tourist hotspots in an effort to reduce overcrowding.
-This would be by way of WiFi connection signalling which could trigger an alert to the Council and emergency services.
-This information can then be used to implement crowd control measures in a more reactive way.
+We have implemented footfall counting as part of the digital signage deployment.
+This involves signalling built into the signage which could trigger an alert to the council and emergency services.
+This information can then be used to implement crowd control measures in a more proactive way.